alex-bork/alex-bork/README.md

 - Web (HTML/CSS/JavaScript)
 - Microsoft Azure

-Although I started my carrer as SAP developer I'm constantly trying to develop my skills in the IT.
-Currently I have several projects going on which are developed for the Azure cloud.
-There are also plans to automate internal processes with usage of AI.
+Although I started my career as a SAP developer, I'm constantly trying to develop my skills in IT.
+Currently, I have several projects going on which are developed for the Azure cloud.
+There are also plans to automate internal processes with the usage of AI.

-In addition to the software development also very interested in all types of arts and if I have enough time I do some pencil drawing/sketching for relaxing purposes.
+In addition to software development, I also love all types of art and when I have enough time, I do some pencil drawing/sketching for relaxing purposes.
 I think, I will upload some of my work in the near future. 😄

 <!--